What Is a Safe Transmission Temperature When Towing?

 Sure!
 There are things you can do to give your truck and your transmission a better shot at a successful tow.
 Adding a larger automatic transmission fluid (ATF) pan and an auxiliary transmission cooler is key.

-Larger Transmission Fluid pan
+Larger Transmission Fluid Pan

-When your transmission has more fluid to circulate, it has a better chance of remaining cooler.
 The increased volume of fluid and the deeper fluid pan give the innards of your transmission more space to dissipate.
 It will also disperse the heat created by towing more evenly throughout.

 Auxiliary Transmission Cooler

-The radiator and factory transmission cooler may not be strong enough to keep up with the changes if you’re regularly using your vehicle to tow heavy loads.
 It’s probably best to invest in an auxiliary transmission cooler to pick up the slack.
 They are typically installed in front of the air conditioner’s condenser to get the best air ventilation under the hood.

 Keep in Mind: Do you know how much your truck can really tow?
 Let’s find out!